 Curtailment or unavailability of surface water supplies due to a non-persistent contaminant spill in the Truckee River is a realistic, but low probability threat.
-TMWA is fortunate to have a diverse water supply consisting of both surface water and ground water.
+TMWA is fortunate to have a diverse water supply consisting of both surface water and groundwater.
 The minimum water supply necessary to meet the essential sanitary and culinary needs of the community is approximately equal to the total system demand on a typical winter day (indoor use only).
 Based on historical records, this demand level is about 50 percent of the average day demand for the year.
-Under this criterion, the current ground water production capacity of about 95 MGD (contiguous Truckee Meadows area) is adequate to supply the essential water needs of the community during an emergency situation where the surface water supply is temporarily unavailable.
-The 95 MGD of ground water capacity could theoretically provide a minimum emergency supply to a system with an average day demand of about 190 MGD.
+Given the difficulty of reducing demands during the summer to indoor water use only in a very short period of time, TMWA plans on supplying the system wide average day demand that is approximately 53% of system wide maximum day demands.
+Under this scenario, the 2025 groundwater production capacity of about 103 MGD (contiguous Truckee Meadows area) is adequate to supply the essential water needs of the community during an emergency situation where the surface water supply is temporarily unavailable.
+The 103 MGD of groundwater capacity could theoretically provide a minimum emergency supply to a system with a maximum day demand of about 194 MGD.
+In 2040, it is estimated that TMWA will have a groundwater production capacity on the order of 114 MGD during this operational scenario.